-Ioanna has also built extensive experience advising clients on matters pertaining to consumer protection law, as well as on regulatory matters across a range of different sectors, including telecommunications, media and technology, where she advises electronic communications service providers and Over-The-Top providers on the roll-out of their services in Cyprus, as well as on matters pertaining to censorship of communications by government authorities.
+Ioanna has also built experience advising clients on matters pertaining to consumer protection law, as well as on the law of telecommunications, media and technology, where she frequently advises electronic communications service providers and Over-The-Top providers on the roll-out of their services in Cyprus.

 Ioanna provides legal advice on data protection and privacy regulation at both national and EU level, including compliance with the EU General Data Protection Regulation.
 She is regularly involved in the drafting and/or reviewing of privacy policies and consent forms and also assists clients with obtaining from the Cyprus Data Protection Commissioner the necessary licences for cross-border data transfers.